Step 1

 Other current main features are:

-The benefit changed with the Budget Law approval: (a) it lasts during a period of 5 years and (b) the 50% reduction of the taxable base is limited to the first € 250,000 of income from employment and self-employment income.
-It is still necessary to have the Portuguese tax obligations in good standing and not apply for the NHR.
+The benefit: (a) lasts during a period of 5 years and (b) the 50% reduction of the taxable base is limited to the first € 250,000 of income from employment and self-employment income.
+It is still necessary to have the Portuguese tax obligations in good standing and not apply for the NHR or the NIR.
 A Parliamentary amendment clarified that it is still necessary to have been resident in Portugal before; on the other hand, the applicant must not have been resident in Portugal during the 5 years prior to entry into this regime.

 I — Professional activities (PCP codes):